sait-wbdv/assessments/cpnt262/assignment-4/README.md

   - Author name;
   - Links to:
     - your GH repo;
-    - your GH Pages demo;
+    - your deployed Heroku domain;
-    - the codepen you chose for this assignment.
   - Any comments that may help squeeze marks out of your instructor (maybe give him hints on where to look for the requirements above);
   - Attributions for any code or assets that are not your own.
 - Use best practices with file/directory names, commenting and indentation.